ryandrewjohnson/react-localize-redux/README.md

 [Code Sandbox Demo](https://codesandbox.io/s/14xp1xy9ql)

-## Not using React 16?

-If you are unable to upgrade to at least react `v16.0.0` in your app you do have the ability to use an older version of react, but should only be used as a last resort.
-The [Translate](https://ryandrewjohnson.github.io/react-localize-redux-docs/#translate-2) component requires the ability to render [fragments and strings](https://reactjs.org/blog/2017/09/26/react-v16.0.html#new-render-return-types-fragments-and-strings), which isn't available in older versions of react.
-See [Can I use older versions of React?](https://ryandrewjohnson.github.io/react-localize-redux-docs/#can-i-use-older-versions-of-react) for workarounds to this issue.

 ## Contributing

 Want to help?
 Contributions are welcome, but please be sure before submitting a pull request that you